 Some students enrolled in the MA programme wish to undertake more prolonged research that will lead to a full Master's thesis.
 Students can therefore apply to move from the course-based stream into the thesis-based stream at the beginning of the winter term.

-These include the core courses DEVS 801* (Political Economy of Development), DEVS 802* (Cultural Politics of Development) and two further courses from inside or outside the department.
-Students are also strongly recommended to complete DEVS 850* (Professional Seminar in Global Development Studies) in addition.
+These include the core courses DEVS 801* (Political Economy of Development), DEVS 802* (Cultural Politics of Development), DEVS 850* (Professional Seminar in Global Development Studies), and two further courses from inside or outside the department.

 During their first year, students design a research programme that will lead to a Master’s Thesis.
 The thesis is a work of 75-100 pages long and makes an original contribution to the field of global development studies.